-There is one spring Concentration work-study scholarship for a glass student who will work 30 hours per week in the glass studio, and must be available to work the day before the workshop starts.
+There is one fall Concentration work-study scholarship for a glass student who will work 30 hours per week in the glass studio, and must be available to work the day before the workshop starts.
 Your application should include five images of your work.
 For more details, contact the glass studio coordinator at 828-765-5507.
 Recipient is responsible for a reduced tuition of $3,403, a $25 processing fee, the studio fee, and travel to and from Penland.

 Development Work-Study Scholarship

-There is one spring Concentration work-study scholarship for a student who will work 20 hours per week in the development office during the session, plus 8 hours the day before the session begins.
+There is one fall Concentration work-study scholarship for a student who will work 20 hours per week in the development office during the session, plus 8 hours the day before the session begins.
 You will be responsible for the tuition amount of $2,308, a $25 processing fee, a studio fee, and travel to and from Penland.
 A detailed description of this position is here.

 Movement Work-Study Scholarship

-There is one spring Concentration work-study position for a student who will teach movement classes.
+There is one fall Concentration work-study position for a student who will teach movement classes.
 Your application and résumé should address your qualifications to teach movement.
 You may be asked to provide copies of certification if selected.
 This is a 20 hour per week position.
 This scholarship covers tuition, room and board.
 You will be responsible for the studio fee and travel to and from Penland.
 A detailed description of this position is here.